SHUBB

 ONLINE STORE

 We accept credit cards and PayPal.
-We take orders M-F, 9-3 (pacific time) and usually fulfill them on the next business day.
+Orders are usually fulfilled on the next business day.
 We pay the postage within the USA.

 Do you have any instructional material for using the partial capo?